You should address the issue of a leaking (leaky) radiator as quickly as possible so, it doesn’t become a bigger problem.

 The coolant/antifreeze in a vehicle’s cooling system helps prevent the engine from overheating, especially in the hotter months, and it also prevents the engine from freezing when the temperatures drop below zero during the colder months.

 Not checking your vehicle’s radiator fluid regularly or looking after the vehicle’s cooling system could lead to expensive radiator repairs later on.
-But what exactly is antifreeze/coolant – is there a difference, and how do they work?
-Let’s take a look.
+But what exactly is antifreeze/coolant – is there a difference.

 Antifreeze has a sweet test that attracts animals.
 The fact it tastes sweet and so good is the big problem because if swallowed, ethylene glycol will produce dramatic and lethal toxicity.